 Use industry-approved techniques correctly.
 Never skip resource-intensive steps (see CWE-325).
 These steps are often essential for preventing common attacks.

-7.25 Inadequately secure communication of shared resources [CGY
+7.25 Inadequately secure communication of shared resources [CGY ]

 7.25.1 Description of application vulnerability

 A resource that is directly visible from more than one process (at the same approximate time) and is not protected by access locks can be hijacked or used to corrupt, control or change the behaviour of other processes in the system.
 Many vulnerabilities that are associated with concurrent access to files, shared memory or shared network resources fall under this vulnerability, including resources accessed via stateless protocols such as HTTP and remote file protocols.